Setting the scene:

 The Alcoa site – a recent history

-Anyone reading this will know of the Alcoa mine and power plant.
-It shut down in 2015.
-It has become a remarkable example of on-going restoration by the company, standing in real contrast to the abandoned state of many thousands of other mining sites right across Australia.
-Many of you will remember as well that Alcoa presented plans for its future as a public space when it announced its closure.
+The company presented widely respected plans for its future as a public space when it announced its closure.
 The state government developed a zoning plan for ten sections of the site, permitting various conservation, recreation and eco-tourism uses.
-Then a highly charged proposal known as EDEN Anglesea, was much heralded by Alcoa and its partner, the EDEN centre in Cornwall, UK.
+Then a highly charged proposal known as EDEN Anglesea, was introduced by Alcoa and its partner the EDEN centre in Cornwall, UK.
 EDEN proposed to develop a central section of the site as a themed tourist park, a gated-entry experience space for upwards of 5000 ticket holders per day.
+It was projected as a gateway to the Great Ocean Road, one of Australia’s top tourist destinations (projected before the pandemic to reach 10 million tourists per year).

-Our view, echoed by so many Anglesea residents and GOR-related bodies, is that time has created a vacuum in ideas for the future of the site and now is time to fill it with a new vision.
+Our view, echoed by so many Anglesea residents and GOR-related bodies, is that the passing of time has created a vacuum in ideas for the future of the site and that now is an opportune moment to ‘fill it with a new vision’.

-Over the latter part of last year, the RTL developed a project outline for the site – an open brief for design speculation that drew in an ever-widening group of ‘knowledge partners’ with strong connections to regenerative research and the Great Ocean Road, and a real interest in the ‘the potential of the site as a catalyst for transformation change’.
+Over the latter part of last year, the RTL developed a project outline for the site – an open brief for design speculation that drew-in an ever-widening group of ‘knowledge partners’ with strong connections to regenerative research, to Anglesea and the Great Ocean Road region; all have a real interest in the ‘the potential of the site as a catalyst for transformation change’.

 The initial site ‘brief was quite extensive, but it can be summarised as aiming to:

-- Provide recreation and nature-space opportunities for the people of Anglesea.
+- Provide recreation and nature opportunities for the people of Anglesea.

-- Allocate ‘retreat spaces’ for essential community facilities for Anglesea that will be lost to climate related coastal erosion and sea-level rise.
+- Allocate ‘retreat spaces’ for essential community facilities for Anglesea that could be lost to climate-related coastal erosion and sea-level rise.

 - Provide for public education, research and experimentation in regenerative futures (with universities and other agencies)

-- Act as a hub, able to expose and amplify projects, actions and proposals, across the GOR region (and beyond) that aim for regenerative transformation.
+- Act as a hub, able to expose and amplify projects, actions and proposals, across the GOR region (and beyond), that are exploring regenerative transformation.

-- Support the GOR destination to move rapidly from extractive tourism towards a model that views tourists and tourism providers as regenerative agents; (with tourists’ conscious of the impact of their visitation and acting to restore systems.)
+- Support the GOR destination to move rapidly from extractive tourism towards a model that where tourists and tourism providers are regenerative agents; (with tourists’ conscious of the impact of their visitation and acting to restore systems.)

-Connection from this site is also to other places regenerative projects, right across the GOR region and beyond.
-Many of those projects are small and often unobserved outside their local area.
+Connection to-and-from this site is also about linking to other regenerative projects right across the GOR region and beyond – the site as a regenerative HUB.
+Often such projects are small and often unobserved outside their local area.
 We have started a process to ‘map’ them; they span action focused on land and nature, water, food, energy and new ways of living.
-Many are inspired by, or linked to, aboriginal knowledge and practice.
+Many are inspired by, or directly linked to, aboriginal knowledge and practice.

 Some features of the future Alcoa site.

-All parts of the site – and all the future glimpses of transformation that have been developed – are informed by ideas of connection, storytelling, sharing and learning.
+All parts of the site – and all the future glimpses of transformation that have been developed as possibilities for its future – are informed by ideas of immersion, connection, storytelling, sharing and learning.
 Three such ‘glimpses’ illustrate how those ideas and the design objectives could materialise:

 The old Alcoa chimney stack: a Lighthouse and Lookout.